Outstanding Educator of Students with Autism Award

 Award Criteria: The following criteria are used to determine the recipient.
 Nominations should include documentation.

-- supportive content such as links to articles, blogs, social media, or etcetera demonstrative of the nominee’s leadership in autism.
+- Up to 3 letters of support, including the nomination letter supportive content such as links to articles, blogs, social media, or etcetera

 Requirements for this nomination: